instedd/cdx/README.md

 Locations are obtained from the [InSTEDD Location Service](https://github.com/instedd/location_service).
 You can specify a different path in config/settings/development.yml.local

-### Poirot

-CDX uses [Poirot](https://github.com/instedd/poirot_rails) for additional logging.
-You need to install `zeromq` library version 3.2.0 for it to work, or disable it in config/poirot.yml.
-On Mac OS, run `brew install homebrew/versions/zeromq32`; if you have other versions of `zeromq` installed, it may be required to run `brew link zeromq32 --force` as well.

 ### NNDD

 To run [notifiable diseases](https://github.com/instedd/notifiable-diseases) on development, checkout the project and symlink the custom settings files in `/etc/nndd` on this project: